RFC2516/RFC2516.github.io/_posts/2022-11-22-aws-packet-walk-p1.md

 tags: [Networking, AWS]
 style: fill
 color: primary
 description: Performing a packet walk can be the most important step to troubleshooting a network issue.
-This guide explains how to walk through the AWS Network topology.
+This post talks about the terminology and theory.
 ---

 # Preamble